mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 </Project>
 ```
-Once we make this change, VS will be happy with the filescoped namespace.
+Once we make this change, Visual Studio will be happy with the filescoped namespace.

 The next change we want to make is to remove the `using System;` line.
 In order to do this, we need to edit the project file again and enable [Implicit Usings](https://devblogs.microsoft.com/dotnet/welcome-to-C#-10/#implicit-usings).
 ```XML